languagesai/documentation/docs/README.md

 ###### Drag and drop a word

-To do so, click on the word you want to put in a list and drag and drop it on the list you want it in by holding you click and moving your cursor.
+To do so, click on the word you want to put in a list and drag and drop it on the list you want it in by holding your click and moving your cursor.
-The name of the list where it will be drop will slightly move telling you you are on the right one.
+The name of the list where it will be drop will slightly move, telling you you are on the right one.

 ![Drag and drop](_media/p_l_drag_drop.png)